playwolf719/GoCatchIT/README.md

 # GoCatchIT
 A website based on BYR bbs and Baidu Map is for helping students to get an satisfied job.
 <br>
-You can experience it through http://121.42.36.80/dcb/GoCatchIT/front/index.html
+You are welcome to experience by accessing http://121.42.36.80/dcb/GoCatchIT/front/index.html